Detection and Evaluation of Clusters within Sequential Data: Experimental setup

-We have programmed a \gls{DLL} in \CC{}, called \emph{BMCToolkit}, that can simulate and analyse trajectories of \glspl{BMC}.
+To tackle large sequences of observations, we programmed a \gls{DLL} in \texttt{C++} that can simulate and analyze trajectories of \glspl{BMC}.
 Among other functionalities, the \gls{DLL} is able to calculate both cluster and state variants of the equilibrium distribution, frequency matrix, and transition matrix of a \gls{BMC}; to compute the difference between two clusters and the spectral norm; to estimate the parameters of a \gls{BMC} from a sample path; to execute the spectral clustering algorithm and the cluster improvement algorithm; to generate sample paths and trimmed frequency matrices; and to relabel clusters according to the size or the equilibrium probability of a cluster.

 The \gls{DLL} utilizes \emph{Eigen}, a high-level \gls{DLL} for linear algebra, matrix, and vector operations; and the \emph{\gls{SPECTRA}}, a \gls{DLL} for large-scale eigenvalue problems built on top of Eigen.
 The mathematical components of BMCToolkit were validated through functional testing using Microsoft's Native Unit Test Framework.
 The performance of the numerical components of BMCToolkit were finally benchmarked using \emph{Benchmark}, Google's microbenchmark support library.
 Our source code can be found at \url{https://gitlab.tue.nl/acss/public/detection-and-evaluation-of-clusters-within-sequential-data}.